JasonAndrews/Spaceship-Assault/README.md

 #Spaceship Assault

 ##Description
+Spaceship Assault is a game programmed in Java where the player controls a spaceship in space.

+##Download

+##Controls

+##Changelog
 (The changelog (the text below) is also posted at the top of the SpaceShipAssaultFrame class)

- * Spaceship Assault is a game programmed in Java where the player controls a spaceship in space.
+ *
  * The player can move using WASD or UP, DOWN, LEFT, RIGHT, shoot with a left mouse click and fire rockets with R. The player can also pickup several different pickups such as extra bullet ammo.

  * Downloads: Being updated. (old - http://www.mediafire.com/download/5i8v6b16wzv4fb0/Spaceship_Assault_Images.zip)